-Adopted in 1842 by previous Dictator Dr. Francia (see History and Mvth), the Paraguavan flag equal. horizontal three stripes οf red (top). white (middle), and blue (bottom).
-The represents bravery patriotism, white integrity and peace, and blue liberty generosity.
+Adopted in 1842 by previous Dictator Dr. Francia (see History and Mvth), the Paraguavan flag three equal. horizontal has stripes of red (top). white (middle), and blue (bottom).
+The red represents bravery and patriotism, white integrity and peace, and blue liberty and generosity.
 The center of the flag has an emblem that differs on each side, making the flag one of three national flags with different front and back sides.
 The front emblem is the national coat of arms, a yellow five-pointed star with a green wreath and the words "República del Paraguay" (Republic of Paraguay).
 The star is from the story that a star was shining over the capital city Asunción when Paraguay declared independence in 1811 (see History and Myth).
 The back emblem is the seal of the Treasury, a yellow lion below a red Cap of Liberty and the words "Paz Y Justicia" (Peace and Justice).